0xTeez/projects/Home Lab Setup/Windows 10 VirtualBox Setup.md

-Setup home lab in VirtualBox to test security applications and Azure.
+Setup home lab in Virtual Box to test security applications and Azure.

 - **Application used**:
   - Microsoft Windows